Waves, Crystals and Chaos

 Small Universe Crystallisation top

 The rules in T#4 all show crystallization in small universes and Crystal Reworking in larger ones.
 Crystal Reworking is the growing and shrinking of stable areas within a chaotic background.
+This ranges for constantly moving boundaries between chaos mixtures to trails of chaos spreading through crystal structures, branching to maintaining a chain reaction as other trails die out.
 F#42 to F#46 show images of the universe with the changes over a small number of generations hi lighted.
 Small Universe Crystallisation is distinct from very small universes which do not have a very large number of possible patterns so the length of the sequence leading to repeating of a pattern is shorter.
 A universe 10 by 10 has been chosen as the minimum having 2100 possible patterns so that any repeating sequence must be a very small fraction of this number to be detected.

-The rules included in the FindEnd10-30Chaos Data Set are those that the FindEnd10-50 Data Set found more than 10 crystallization out of 60 seeds for the universe size 10 x 10
+The rules included in the FindEnd10-30Chaos Data Set are those that the FindEnd10-50 Data Set found more than 10 crystallization out of 60 seeds for the universe size 10 × 10.
+None of the other Chaos category rules recorded crystallization in larger universes.

 T#4 Chaos Rules that Crystallize in Small Universes